 If you’re a marketing professional who wasn’t aware of the wave of mid- and senior level layoffs happening across agencies like R/GA and Huge, WPP’s Ogilvy and Grey, and Havas, don’t feel bad.
 It’s probably because they’re doing it very quietly.

 But what’s not so secret is that the agency framework is changing, fueled by shrinking client budgets and a unique shift to scalable project work.
-So as agencies try to remedy the loss of major clients, they’re seeing just how cost effective, yet high yield they can be — at the cost of some major restructuring.
+This restructuring reflects larger changes in the business landscape of advertising, where agencies must align their operations with evolving client demands and expectations.
+As agencies try to remedy the loss of major clients, they’re seeing just how cost effective, yet high yield they can be — at the cost of some major restructuring.

 The good news is that agencies can find ways to address the biggest problems disrupting the evolving marketing landscape.
 And Assemble has those solutions.
 We’ve kept a pulse on where the future of creative teams is headed, so we can help your agency become more efficient and effective.
 Keep reading to find out how.